 Facilitation is the work involved in designing and running a successful meeting.
 To facilitate literally means "to make the process easy."
 Facilitation skills include:Planning an appropriate process for a specific meeting Engaging the group during the meeting and maintaining a positive participatory environment Ensuring the meeting produces the desired outcomes and deliverables

 The term facilitator can refer to a person's profession or their role in a specific meeting.

-Facipulation is the sneaky underhanded application of facilitation techniques used in an attempt to manipulate a group towards a pre-determined outcome.
-Facipulation is basically tricking people into thinking they had a choice, when you were really cleverly steering the meeting to make sure you got your way all along.
+Facipulation is the application of facilitation techniques used in an attempt to manipulate a group towards a pre-determined outcome.
+Facipulation is basically tricking people into thinking they had a choice, when you were really cleverly steering the meeting to achieve a pre-determined outcome.

 A fishbone diagram is a visual technique that teams use to organize their thinking and identify causes for a problem.
 The diagram starts with a process or problem written at the right center of the board, with a long horizontal line and an arrow leading to it.
 Then, diagonal lines are drawn connecting to the horizontal line, or spine, of the diagram.
 Each diagonal line represents a possible cause of the problem, or a set of inputs into the process.

 The Fist to Five is a technique for quickly getting feedback or gauging consensus during a meeting.
 The leader makes a statement, then asks everyone to show their level of agreement with the statement by holding up a number of fingers, from 5 for wild enthusiasm (Jazz hands!) down to a clenched fist for vehement opposition.One way to define the Fist to Five scale.
 Make sure to clarify what 0 to 5 mean for your group.